 Your department might have its own research committee set up for fostering research initiatives, discussing research funding proposals, and developing research clusters and a research culture within the department.

 Whilst at LSE you will come across a number of research-related committees at School level whose policies and decisions could have an impact on your research activity or external funding applications.
 Below is a selected list of LSE's major committees.

 The Academic Board is the highest and the broadest membership committee at LSE addressing all major issues of general policy that affect the academic life of the School and its development.
 It is responsible for monitoring and maintaining the academic standard of the School and for regulating teaching.
-Among others, eligible voter members include the Director of the LSE (chair), all full-time and part-time academics, and all research staff from a research officer role to professorial research fellows.
+Among others, eligible voter members include the President and Vice Chancellor of the LSE (chair), all full-time and part-time academics, and all research staff from a research officer role to professorial research fellows.
 Membership and function of the Academic Board

 Research Committee reports to the Academic Board, and has overall responsibility for ensuring that LSE research is conducted in accordance with School policies on research ethics and research misconduct.
 The committee:

 - develops the research strategy of the School and approves internal research funding applications

 - makes recommendations to the LSE President and Vice Chancellor about external research funding applications by members of staff

 - oversees the Research Excellence Framework (REF) Strategy Committee and knowledge exchange activity